Getting a Mortgage with 3 or 4 People

 This is mainly because pension incomes can be in many different pots, and the applicant would need to source all the information for the lender to verify their overall income.

-If your parent is retiring during the term of a joint mortgage, they will need to show their pension income is sufficient enough to pass the affordability check.
+If your parent is retiring during the term of a joint mortgage, they will need to show their pension income is sufficient to pass the affordability check.

 Liability in the Event of Default

 Joint mortgage liability is something that you must consider when applying for a multi-person mortgage.
-The reality is that you will have the responsibility to the lender for the money borrowed, regardless of other named applicant’s obligations or financial circumstances.
+The reality is that you will have the responsibility to the lender for the money borrowed, regardless of other named applicants’ obligations or financial circumstances.

 Alternative Types of Multi-Person Mortgages

 There are a variety of mortgage products on the market today, with alternative options available for those wishing to apply for a mortgage with additional people.
-Exploring the different mortgage types can help provide you with a holistic view on what is available, and perhaps best suitable for your specific situation.
+Exploring the different mortgage types can help provide you with a holistic view on what is available, and perhaps most suitable for your specific situation.
 Consider:

 A Standard Joint Mortgage allows for multiple people to share ownership of a property, and is the most popular mortgage type for couples.